Zyzle/zyzle.github.io/content/blog/2022-04-16-zola/index.md

   +-- config.toml
 ```

 A few empty directories and a `config.toml` with the minimal configuration I selected in the site setup wizard.
-The full list of Zola configuration options can be found [in the zola documentation](https://www.getzola.org/documentation/getting-started/configuration/).
-The config will looks something like the following:
+The full list of Zola configuration options can be found [in the Zola documentation](https://www.getzola.org/documentation/getting-started/configuration/).
+The config will look something like the following:

 ```toml
 # The URL the site will be built for